The Chemistry Major at Boise State University

 - The Secondary Education Emphasis prepares and certifies students to teach the next generation of scientists at the high school level.
 Secondary Education Emphasis_Degree Checklist

 All of the chemistry degree emphases above require a full sequence of calculus and one year of calculus-based physics.
 The chemistry core classes include general, analytical, organic, inorganic, and physical chemistry.
 One year of faculty-directed research is also required.
-Please see the Boise State Chemistry Research page for more information about research.
+Please see the Boise State Chemistry Undergraduate Research page for more information about research.

 - Many majors outside of Chemistry require enough Chemistry that a Chemistry minor can be obtained with only another class or two.